It’s Halloween and we indulge in make-believe scary moments and call it fun.

 So really: what’s so scary about filing bankruptcy?

 Three unspoken fears about bankruptcy

-I have a theory formed after thirty nine years of talking with people who’d rather be anywhere other than meeting a bankruptcy lawyer.
+I have a theory formed after forty years of talking with people who’d rather be anywhere other than meeting a bankruptcy lawyer.

 I think they fear

 - the future with bankruptcy on their record